What Is Product Analytics?

 What Product Analytics Tools Should You Use?

-The good news is that there are many tools to choose from.
-Before choosing the tools, though, companies must decide on one of two approaches to implementing Product Analytics.
+The good news is that there are many good tools to choose from.
+Before choosing the tools, though, companies must decide on one of two approaches to implementing product analytics.

 Approach 1 — Data Warehouse with Business Intelligence Tool